 When it comes to breathing, adults are seasoned professionals.
 Whether we’re busting moves at a Zumba class, taking a nice of whiff of an almost-done beef stew, or sucking in a long-delayed gulp of air during those final breathless minutes of a scary movie, inhaling and exhaling is as normal for us as blinking.
 Babies are different, especially newborns.
-During Baby’s first few weeks, you might have noticed changes in his respiratory rate or even some odd noises.
+During Baby’s first few weeks, you might have noticed changes in their respiratory rate or even some odd noises.
 While babies are learning to breathe, they often have irregular breathing patterns.
 Patterns like breathing very quickly for a while, or going through periods where there are more pauses in their breathing can be normal.
 As long as they’re behaving normally, and the color in their faces hasn’t changed, breathing changes like these are nothing to worry about.
 It takes time for babies to get the hang of breathing, but as a new parent, you should keep a close eye out for these six respiration red flags.

 - Deep cough